sammuelyee/docs/cartodb-editor.md

 SELECT * FROM ne_10m_populated_places_simple WHERE featurecla = 'Admin-0 capital'
 {% endhighlight %}

-This query will select all rows that have a "featurecla" column value of "Admin-0 capital" from the table "ne_10m_populated_places_simple."
-Only the rows that match this SQL query will appear in the table and map view for this dataset.
-Remember that when applying SQL queries to visualizations, only the queried data will be shown.
+This query will select all rows that have a "featurecla" column value of "Admin-0 capital" from the dataset "ne_10m_populated_places_simple."
+Only the rows that match this SQL query will appear in the dataset and map view for this dataset.
+Remember that when applying SQL queries to maps, only the queried data will be shown.

-### Table from query
+### Dataset from query

-It is possible to create a new table from an SQL query.
-After applying your modified SQL query, click "options" in the upper right corner, and select "Table from query" within the drop-down menu.
-You will be asked to name your new table from the query.
-After naming the table, CartoDB will save and load it for you.
+It is possible to create a new dataset from a SQL query.
+After applying your modified SQL query, click "options" in the upper right corner, and select "Dataset from query" within the drop-down menu.
+You will be asked to name your new dataset from the query.
+After naming the dataset, CartoDB will save and load it for you.

 ### Merging data

-Whether you are using data from public repositories or your own datasets, sometimes it is useful to join information from two tables.
+Whether you are using data from public repositories or your own datasets, sometimes it is useful to join information from two datasets.
 You can always do this via your own SQL, but CartoDB makes it easier with our merge tool.

-The most basic way to join two tables is by a shared unique value, or a "Regular Join."
-For example, country ISO codes are often used to merge the_geom from one table and population count from another.
-Regular Joins are also very useful for attributes like, shared IDs, country names, or dates.
+The most basic way to join two datasets is by a shared unique value, or a "Regular Join."
+For example, country ISO codes are often used to merge the_geom from one dataset and population count from another.
+Regular Joins are also very useful for attributes like shared IDs, country names, or dates.

 #### Merge by Regular Join

 Regular Joins are useful if you have two datasets that share a common value in rows.
 For example, country level datasets often contain an ISO code for each row.
-If you have two of these datasets and want to join all or some of their values into a single table, then this option is for you.
+If you have two of these datasets and want to join all or some of their values into a single dataset, then this option is for you.
 Follow the steps below:

-1. From the table you have created, click "options" in the upper right corner.
+1. From the dataset you have created, click "options" in the upper right corner.
-2. Select "Merge tables."
+2. Select "Merge datasets."
 3. Click the radio "Regular Join."
-4. The left-hand menu contains your first table.
+4. The left-hand menu contains your first dataset.
 Toggle on or off the columns you want to include in the join.
-5. The right-hand menu is for loading your second table.
-Click the drop-down menu and select or begin typing the name of your second table.
+5. The right-hand menu is for loading your second dataset.
+Click the drop-down menu and select or begin typing the name of your second dataset.
-6. In the second table, toggle on or off the columns from the second table you want to join to the first.
+6. In the second dataset, toggle on or off the columns from the second dataset you want to join to the first.
-7. Use the radio to the left of the column names in both the first table and the second to select the column in the first table that corresponds to a value in the second table.
-Do the same for the correct column name in the second table menu.
+7. Use the radio to the left of the column names in both the first dataset and the second to select the column in the first dataset that corresponds to a value in the second dataset.
+Do the same for the correct column name in the second dataset menu.
-8. Finally, hit "Next," enter your new table name, and wait for the table to be processed.
+8. Finally, hit "Next," enter your new dataset name, and wait for the dataset to be processed.

 #### Merge by Spatial Join

-Spatial Join calculates the intersecting geospatial records between two tables (ex. points in polygons).
+Spatial Join calculates the intersecting geospatial records between two datasets (ex. points in polygons).
 You'll need to decide the operation to perform.

 Similar to Excel, **COUNT** calculates the number of intersecting records, **SUM** adds together a column value for all intersecting records, and **AVG** provides the average value of a column for all intersecting records.

 ### Export data

-After you have created, updated, or deleted data from your CartoDB tables, you may want to export them for sharing or offline use.
+After you have created, updated, or deleted data from your CartoDB datasets, you may want to export them for sharing or offline use.
 Our one-click data export makes that decision easy.

-1. From your table view, click "options" in the upper right corner.
+1. From your data view, click "options" in the upper right corner.
 2. Select "Export."
 3. A menu of export formats that CartoDB supports, including Comma separated (CSV), KML, ESRI Shape Files (SHP), and SQL will appear.
 4. Click the format you would like to download.

 #### Download by URL

-There is a pro-tip for accessing downloads by using your direct table URL.
+There is a pro-tip for accessing downloads by using your direct dataset URL.
 You can make use of the SQL API to run any query and ask for the results to be retrieved in different formats.
 For example:
 DOWNLOAD BY URL

 {% highlight bash %}